Reducing poverty and inequality

 - find the long term changes the city needs to make to reduce and prevent poverty.

-The commission will report its findings in Autumn 2019 after a series of meetings which will consider evidence of lived experience.
-The commission will meet four times during 2019 on
+The commission will report its findings in autumn 2019 after meetings which will consider evidence of lived experience.
+The commission will meet four times during 2019 on:

 - 28 February

 The Commission's meetings will focus on the headline topics of pocket, prospects and places and look to understand the following:

 Social security, work and low pay, affordable credit, advice and information.